Rick’s Bakery celebrates Fat Tuesday with king cake

-NORTHWEST ARKANSAS (KFTA) — A Northwest Arkansas bakery is celebrating Mardi Gras with king cake.
+NORTHWEST ARKANSAS (KNWA) — A Northwest Arkansas bakery is celebrating Mardi Gras with king cake.

 Rick’s Bakery, a well-known bakery with locations in Fayetteville and Rogers, has been making king cakes for more than two decades.